G1anC/Raytracer-copy/README.md

 A RayTracing algorythm that takes a .cfg file (configuration files are in scenes) and prints the results based on the given file.
+(There is almost 200 commits on the main private repo :,)

 ## Introduction